The

 from them.
 For example at various times in the past, crystal

-earth and a bed frame for an aerial.
-Always stay away from using
+for an earth and a bed frame for an aerial.
+Always stay away

-the electrical mains earth and avoid connecting to household
+from using the electrical mains earth and avoid connecting to

 Boxing it Up

-in the basic form which was intended to be the easiest way to
+inconvenient in the basic form which was intended to be the

-with the same surface.
-I've shown an example below where I have
+surface.
+I've shown an example below where I have used an old

-used an old cassette case.
-This isn't very good because the
+cassette case.
+This isn't very good because the transformer is

-transformer is too big so you have to cut a hole for it in the
+too big so you have to cut a hole for it in the back.
+It

-back.
-It doesn't matter which terminal strip connection along the
+doesn't matter which terminal strip connection along the block

-block each circuit node connects into, so you can shuffle the
+each circuit node connects into, so you can shuffle the parts

 terminals.
 The tuning knob is specially selected as one which